Taipei 101: Construction

 Planning for Taipei 101 began in July 1997 during Chen Shui-bian's term as Taipei mayor.
 Talks between merchants and city government officials initially centered on a proposal for a 66-story tower to serve as an anchor for new development in Taipei's 101 business district.
 Planners were considering taking the new structure to a more ambitious height only after an expat suggested it, along with many of the other features used in the design of the building.
 It was not until the summer of 2000 that the city granted a license for the construction of a 101-story tower on the site.
 In the meantime, construction proceeded and the first tower column was erected in the summer of 2001.

-A major earthquake struck Taiwan on 31 March 2002, sending a construction crane falling from the 56th floor to Xinyi Road.
-The crane crushed several vehicles and caused five deaths – two crane operators and three workers who were not properly harnessed.
-However, an inspection showed no structural damage to the building, and construction work was able to restart within a week.
+A major earthquake struck Taiwan on 31 March 2002, sending two construction cranes falling from the 56th floor onto streets near Xinyi (Hsinyi) Road.
+The cranes crushed several vehicles and caused five deaths - two crane operators and three other construction workers.
+However, the project’s backers said the building itself had not been structurally damaged.
+Construction work was halted pending safety inspections, and later restarted in stages, with full resumption approved in late June and early July 2002.

 Taipei 101's roof was completed three years later on 1 July 2003.
 Taipei 101 was completed in 2004.
 The construction was a joint venture led by Kumagai Gumi, a Japanese construction company, in cooperation with Samsung C&T, a South Korean construction company.
 Samsung C&T was responsible for overseeing the construction of the main structural framework, and RESE was responsible for the construction logistics and main foundation.
 Ma Ying-jeou, in his first term as Taipei mayor, fastened a golden bolt to signify the achievement.
 The formal opening of the tower took place on 31 December 2004.
 President Chen Shui-bian, Taipei Mayor Ma Ying-jeou and Legislative Speaker Wang Jin-pyng cut the ribbon.
 Open-air concerts featured a number of popular performers, including singers A-Mei and Stefanie Sun.
 Visitors rode the elevators to the Observatory for the first time.
 A few hours later the first fireworks show at Taipei 101 heralded the arrival of a new year.
 It replaced the Petronas Towers in Kuala Lumpur as the world's tallest building.